ArduPilot/ardupilot_wiki/common/source/docs/common-here-plus-gps.rst

 Acc: current accuracy in meters

 - When the survey is completed as indicated by the SurveyIn: True message, you may click the ‘Save current pos’ button and enter a name for the saved position.
-- The RTK messages from base station is sent to vehicle by Mavlink message.
+- The RTK messages from base station is sent to vehicle by MAVLink message.
 In the main HUD of Mission Planer, the GPS status should display RTK Fix or RTK Float

 .. image:: ../../../images/Here_Plus_MP4.png
 	:target: ../_images/Here_Plus_MP4.png

 - The information of the saved position will be displayed in the table as shown in the screen shot below.

 .. image:: ../../../images/Here_Plus_MP5.png
 	:target: ../_images/Here_Plus_MP5.png

 - The saved position can be used the next time you set up the base station in the exact same location.
 However, if you change to another location for surveying, please ensure you clear the position information in the dialogue box that pops up when you click ‘Enter Base Position’.
 Otherwise, the previously saved point will be taken every time you connect to the base module.